ryan-charette/galaxy-collision-simulation/docs/testing.md

 Use a `.parquet` output path for the production artifact when `pandas` and `pyarrow` are installed.

-To validate all Phase 1 ML dataset types, run a slightly larger smoke subset so the force-error table has both direct and approximate solver rows:
+To validate all ML dataset types, run a slightly larger smoke subset so the force-error table has both direct and approximate solver rows:

 ```bash